-- Rule 411(b) requirement to not combine the orders of several different customers to buy or sell odd-lots of the same stock, into a round-lot order, without the prior approval of the customers interested. - Failure to transfer a customer securities account in accordance with the requirements of Rule 412 and the interpretations thereunder. - Failure to promptly provide or promptly update required membership profile information through the Exchange's Electronic Filing Platform ("EFP"), or failure to electronically certify that required membership profile information is complete and accurate, as required by Rule 416A. - Rule 440B short sale rule violations. - Rule 440C failure to deliver against a short sale without diligent effort to borrow. - Failure to designate and identify to the Exchange an Anti-Money Laundering contact person or persons as required by Rules 445(4) and 3310(d). - Rules 451 and 452 requirements relating to transmission of proxy material and authorizing the giving of proxies. - Misstatements or omission of fact on submissions filed with the Exchange (Rule 476(a)(10)). - Rule 460.30 notification requirements. - Failure to submit books and records or to furnish information on the date or within the time period that the Exchange requires (Rules 476(a)(11) and 8210). - Rules 704 and 705 options position limits and exercise limits. - Failure of a member organization to have individuals responsible and qualified for the positions of Registered Options Principal, Senior Registered Options Principal and Compliance Registered Options Principal (Rules 720 and 722(b)). - Rule 726 options disclosure document and prospectus delivery requirement violations. - Rule 750(e)(i) requirement for options specialists to establish bid/ask spreads no greater than the maximum permitted Competitive Options Traders, based on the price of the option or the bid/ask differential of the underlying security. - Rule 758(b)(i)(C)(1) requirement for Competitive Options Traders to establish bid/ask spreads no greater than the maximum permitted, based on the price of the option or the bid/ask differential of the underlying security.
+- Rule 411(b) Equities requirement to not combine the orders of several different customers to buy or sell odd-lots of the same stock, into a round lot order, without the prior approval of the customers interested - Failure to transfer a customer securities account in accordance with the requirements of Rule 412 Equities and the interpretations thereunder - Failure to promptly provide or promptly update required membership profile information through the Exchange's Electronic Filing Platform ("EFP"), or failure to electronically certify that required membership profile information is complete and accurate, as required by Rule 416A Equities - Rule 440B Equities short sale rule violations - Rule 440C Equities failure to deliver against a short sale without diligent effort to borrow - Failure to designate and identify to the Exchange an Anti-Money Laundering contact person or persons as required by Rules 445(4) Equities and 3310(d) Equities - Rules 451 Equities and 452 Equities requirements relating to transmission of proxy material and authorizing the giving of proxies - Misstatements or omission of fact on submissions filed with the Exchange (Disciplinary Rule 476(a)(10)) - Rule 460.30 Equities notification requirements - Failure to submit books and records or to furnish information on the date or within the time period that the Exchange requires (Disciplinary Rule 476(a)(11) and Rule 8210) - Rule 502 Equities prohibition on making a bid, offer or transaction, or routing an order, for Nasdaq Securities on or from Exchange systems before 9:30 a.m. or after the close of the Off-Hours Trading session. - Rule 504(b)(5) Equities requirement for a DMM Unit registered in a Nasdaq Security that is an Exchange Traded Fund to report the listed concentration measures. - Rule 508(a)(2) Equities requirement for a DMM Unit to open trading in Nasdaq Securities at 9:30 a.m. or as soon thereafter as possible. - Rule 508(a)(3) Equities requirement for a DMM Unit to reopen trading in Nasdaq Securities as soon as possible after a trading halt, suspension or pause has been lifted. - Rule 508(b)(2) Equities requirements for closing a Nasdaq Security in a manual or slow market.